microsoft/LightGBM/docs/FAQ.rst

     CMake Error: CMAKE_C_COMPILER not set, after EnableLanguage CMake Error: CMAKE_CXX_COMPILER not set, after EnableLanguage

-This is a known issue of `cmake` when using MinGW.
-The easiest solution is to run again `cmake` to bypass the one time stopper from `cmake`.
+This is a known issue of CMake when using MinGW.
+The easiest solution is to run again your ``cmake`` command to bypass the one time stopper from CMake.
+Or you can upgrade your version of CMake to at least version 3.17.0.

-See `Microsoft/LightGBM#3060 <https://github.com/microsoft/LightGBM/issues/3060#issuecomment-62633853>`__ for more details.
+See `Microsoft/LightGBM#3060 <https://github.com/microsoft/LightGBM/issues/3060#issuecomment-626338538>`__ for more details.

 ------